stacks-network/stacks-core/NFT_USE_CASE.md

 ## Hyperchains Background
 A hyperchain is a network that is separate from the Stacks chain.
 A hyperchain can be thought of as a layer-2 (L2), and the Stacks chain can be thought of as a layer-1 (L1).
-The hyperchain interfaces with the Stacks chain via a smart contract that is specific to it.
+The hyperchain interfaces with the Stacks chain via a smart contract that is specific to the hyperchain.
 Different hyperchain networks will use distinct Stacks contracts as an interface.
 This interface contract has several functions that allow it to act as an intermediary between the Stacks chain and some particular hyperchain.
 These functions include but are not limited to:
 - `commit-block`: Called by hyperchain miners to record block hashes and withdrawal state on the Stacks chain.